Matsuri are one of the most important aspects of Japanese culture

 Get involved—matsuri you can join

 There are matsuri allowing active participation all over Japan.
 The Awa Odori in Tokushima City is one of the largest dance festivals in Japan with 1.4 million attendants, and certain areas allow anybody to join the routine.
-In Okinawa, the 550-year-old Naha Ohtsunahiki Festival is a giant, 15,000-person tug-of-war.
+In Okinawa, the Naha Ohtsunahiki Festival, which is said to have started around 1450, is a giant, 15,000-person tug-of-war.
 Simply pick a side and pull with all your strength.
 If you're a sake enthusiast, Kitsuki City in Oita holds a yearly Doburoku festival in October.
 Doburoku is a boozy, unfiltered proto-sake drink.
 Pay your respects at the shrine, indulge in as many cups as your sake-loving heart desires, then consider entering the beard and hair competition with your newfound confidence.

 There are also matsuri that are charmingly strange.
 In Higashi-Osaka City, the Owarai Festival involves some 3,000 people laughing continuously for 20 minutes to ensure happiness for the community.
 As laughter knows no language barrier, it's easy to participate.
 Or there is the Muon Bon Odori in Tokai City, Aichi, which is a totally silent dance festival.
 Created in response to noise complaints, festival music is streamed into the dancers' headphones, leading to a bizarrely silent spectacle to those who aren't in on it.
 Join in by popping in your headphones and moving.